exercism/v3/languages/elixir/exercises/concept/lists/.docs/after.md

 ## Key Points

 - Lists are a basic data type.
-- Lists are implmented as a linked list.
+- Lists are implemented as a linked list.
 - List can be written in literal form or head-tail notation.

   ```elixir